 I am not strong /smart/ original /attractive/rich (fill in the blank) enough.

 When we are scared to take risks, there are endless ways we can try and convince ourselves of all the reasons that make it impossible to pursue our endeavor.

 The good thing is that there is always that inner voice.
-The one that bugs and bugs you, for as long as it takes for you to face the truth: your excuses are plain excuses and you either continue to nourish them or you destroy them.
+The one that bugs and bugs you for as long as it takes for you to face the truth: your excuses are plain excuses and you either continue to nourish them or destroy them.
 One by one.
 Until there are none left.

 4. Be You